By Michael Lanza

 Technology has blurred the traditional lines between down and synthetics, with water-resistant down that traps heat even when wet—all but eliminating the weakness that had long been the Achilles heel of down—and synthetic insulation materials that approach the warmth-to-weight ratio and compressibility of down.

 If you’d prefer, scroll past my buying tips to dive immediately into the jacket reviews.

 If you have a question for me or a comment on this review, please leave it in the comments section at the bottom of this story.
 I try to respond to all comments.

 How to Choose a Synthetic or Down Jacket

-And perhaps the most-important question: How warm an insulated jacket do you need for how you will use it?
+And perhaps the most-important question: How warm an insulated jacket do you need for how, where, and when you will use it?

 Some performance aspects of puffy jackets you should understand include:

 • Standard down feathers lose their ability to trap heat once wet, rendering down less practical in wet environments.